alphagov/govuk_template/README.md

 ### Play version

 To generate the tarball of Play Framework templates run `build:play` rake task.
 This will produce a tarball in the `pkg` directory.

+### Mustache version

+To generate the folder of Mustache templates run `build:mustache` rake task.
+This will produce a folder in the `pkg` directory.

 ### Tarball version